ttimbers/ssc-2022-reproducibility-workshop/README.md

 This history is important for recording how and why decisions to use one method or another were made, among other things.

-Thoughts: wriiting code is important for creating reproducible and auditable analyses, but it is not enough.
+Thoughts: writing code is important for creating reproducible and auditable analyses, but it is not enough.
 More is needed, including a recorded and shareable compute environment, and a version controlled history of the project.

 ### Possible workshop topics: